hpfeeds/hpfeeds/docs/twisted_reference.rst

     loop.run_until_complete(main())

-.. class:: ClientSession(host, port, ident, secret)
+.. class:: ClientSessionService(endpoint, ident, secret)

    The class for creating client sessions and publish/subscribing.

    Instances of this class will automatically maintain a connection to the broker and try to reconnect if that connection fails.

-   :param str host: The broker to connect to.
+   :param str endpoint: A Twisted endpoint describing the broker to connect to.

-   :param str port: The port to connect to.

    :param str ident: The identity to authenticate with.